Wagner Meters Celebrates 50th Anniversary as a Global Leader in High-Performance Moisture Sensing Devices

 It’s being a leader in educating our customers about the characteristics of wood and concrete and how moisture affects them.
 Our goal is to prevent the millions of dollars wasted annually from moisture-related problems across many different industries.

 And last, but certainly not least, it’s putting a huge emphasis on our valued customers.
-We strive to listen and understand their needs, and to always give them an exceptional customer experience.
+We strive to listen and understand their needs and to always give them an exceptional customer experience.

 Ed Wagner adds, “To our employees and customers, current and future, it has been a wonderful 50 years.
-I thank you for your dedication and loyalty to Wagner Meters, and to our commitment of achieving excellence in all that we do.
+I thank you for your dedication and loyalty to Wagner Meters, and to our commitment to achieving excellence in all that we do.
 We’ve done amazing things together, but the best is still yet to come.”